 The idea of integrating, or coordinating care, within the Trafford health economy emerged early in 2007 as a result of the need to improve health outcomes and patient experiences, address issues of access and health inequalities and tackle on-going financial difficulties.

 To date, much of the strategic development work within Trafford has focused on refining the concept of integrated care with input from clinicians, managers, patients and local residents.
-What has emerged is the concept of ‘office medicine’, meaning community-based primary, general acute medicine, specialist outpatient and diagnostic care.
+What emerged was the concept of ‘office medicine’, meaning community-based primary, general acute medicine, specialist outpatient and diagnostic care.

-With an increasing number of medical conditions able to be managed without hospital admission, the emphasis is on delivering care from health centres and community-based clinics.
-The aim is to replace traditional hospital-based outpatient clinics, bringing named consultants, specialist nurses and social workers into a neighbourhood-based service model based on groups of general practices.
-The emphasis is on designing and delivering services around practices, with their registered list information being used as the basis for planning care that is more sensitive to local needs.
+With an increasing number of medical conditions able to be managed without hospital admission, the emphasis was on delivering care from health centres and community-based clinics.
+The aim was to replace traditional hospital-based outpatient clinics, bringing named consultants, specialist nurses and social workers into a neighbourhood-based service model based on groups of general practices.
+The emphasis was on designing and delivering services around practices, with their registered list information being used as the basis for planning care that is more sensitive to local needs.

-What has taken place – and continues to develop – in Trafford will be useful for others who see integrated care as a route for delivering more efficient and patient focused care
+What took place – and continues to develop – in Trafford will be useful for others who see integrated care as a route for delivering more efficient and patient focused care

-The developments in Trafford echo aspirations elsewhere to extend the range of options for integrating care.
-However, there remains a lack of evidence about how best to develop integrated care across organisations and care settings in England, particularly for those like Trafford that propose radical change in a relatively short period of time.
+The developments in Trafford echoed aspirations elsewhere to extend the range of options for integrating care.
+However, there remained a lack of evidence about how best to develop integrated care across organisations and care settings in England, particularly for those like Trafford that propose radical change in a relatively short period of time.

-The Nuffield Trust has been working with Trafford for over two years, investigating and disseminating the ways in which local clinicians and managers have tried to develop this 'office medicine' approach to care.
-The Trust’s research project describes the process of seeking to develop integrated care in Trafford and identifies the successes and challenges experienced, including efforts to evaluate the changes.
+The Nuffield Trust worked with Trafford for over two years, investigating and disseminating the ways in which local clinicians and managers had tried to develop this 'office medicine' approach to care.
+The Trust’s research project described the process of seeking to develop integrated care in Trafford and identified the successes and challenges experienced, including efforts to evaluate the changes.

-Towards integrated care in Trafford (November 2011) reports from the first phase of this work, providing a detailed account of how local health care organisations, social services, and community representatives have worked together to plan a new integrated health system.
+The report: Towards integrated care in Trafford (Nuffield Trust, November 2011) provides a detailed account of how local health care organisations, social services, and community representatives worked together to plan a new integrated health system.
 Its main message is there are no easy solutions or quick fixes, but with sustained effort, widespread involvement, and focused project management, progress can be made and services delivered in ways that are more community-based and connected with the needs of local people.